Using APIs To Add Insight To Google Analytics/

 Is someone more likely to order an umbrella online if it’s raining, even if it’s going to take 2 days to be delivered?
 Why not see what the user’s weather is currently like with a weather API like the one from World Weather Online?
 This one is a personal favorite of mine, and one of the earlier ones we hooked up.
 We can capture the weather, temperature, barometric pressure, wind, and more from local conditions of our visitors.
 Here’s how it shows up in our old classic analytics account (which has data for a longer time span than our newer universal account, but you could obviously put this data into a Custom Dimension just as easy as a Custom Variable).
 For about a year we’ve been collecting weather data, and finally I wanted to see if there was any statistical significance in any of it.

-Left: Data with temperature(F), humidity, barometric pressure, and wind speed.
-Right: The weather code passed into Google Analytics
+Top: Data with temperature(F), humidity, barometric pressure, and wind speed.
+Bottom: The weather code passed into Google Analytics

 I pulled out some data and crunched temperatures and general descriptions.
 Mostly weather didn’t seem to have a statistically significant effect on registrations for our Google Analytics, Adwords and Tag Manager trainings, except in one area.
 Temperature.
 The hotter it gets, it looks like the less likely people are to sign up for our seminars.
 Anything over 70 degrees seems to affect conversions for the worse.